Graduate Studies

 The Department of Recreation, Park, Tourism, and Hospitality offers a program in graduate study leading to the Master of Science degree.
 Advanced course work is available in recreation administration and programming, natural resource management, outdoor/adventure recreation, therapeutic recreation, campus recreation and community programming, hospitality, event planning and management, tourism, and youth services programming.

 The Master of Science program prepares students to assume responsibilities for the design, delivery, and evaluation of leisure services.
-Students are able to complete the MS in Recreation, Park and Tourism Administration on the Macomb campus, as well as being able to complete core courses and some electives via livestream and asynchronous course delivery at the Quad Cities campus and beyond.
+Students are able to complete the MS in Recreation, Park and Tourism Administration on the Macomb campus and can complete the program remotely using livestream and asynchronous delivery options.
 Students have the opportunity to choose among directed electives and the exit option that best positions them for their careers based on approval of their graduate committee.
-The RPTH department, Horn Field Campus, and partnering agencies work cooperatively to provide students with hands-on educational opportunities.
+The RPTH department and partnering agencies work cooperatively to provide students with hands-on educational opportunities.

 Traditional Option